AndrewMayneProjects/GPT-4-Vision-Robot-Lab/readme.md

 ![Example Image](Robot-Demo.gif)

+## How to use

+**Bot Messages**
+This shows you the reasoning process the AI is using to determine what route to take.

+**HUD**
+This shows the POV of the robot camera.
+When enabled this image is sent to the vision model.

+**Telemetry**
+Data about what direction the robot is facing and any object it might be colliding with.
+When enabled this is sent to the vision model.

+**Robot POV**
+When enabled this makes the robot camera the primary view and what is sent to the vision model.

 ## Features
 - Interactive 3D scene with a controllable robot and objects
 - Virtual D-pad for controlling the robot's movement